martimaur/daily-claimer/README.md

 2. **Get Cookies**:
    - Run `getCookies.js` to authenticate yourself on the website.
      - The script will close itself if you're too slow.
-     - Cookies will be saved in the `./data/cookies1.json` file by default.
+     - Once correctly logged in, cookies will be saved in the `./data/cookies1.json` file by default.
      - For additional accounts, create new files (e.g., `./data/cookies2.json`).

 3. **Configure Cookies**: